Nebulaevo/Paon/paon/ressources/site-starter-files/router.tsx.txt

  *
  * Remark:
  * there should be only one instance of import function
- * per path, and they should all be declarred here.
+ * per component, and they should all be declarred here.
 */
 const lazyLoaders = {
     Hello: () => import('./pages/hello/page.tsx')